-Here are some tips from past participants about manners in Ghana is common here to do 'fast food' and take a bite of our pizza or drink a sip of our soda while we meander towards the table, it is considered rude in Ghana to not be fully seated before the meal is touched.
+Here are some tips from past participants about manners in Ghana

+Don't eat and walk at the same time.
+While it is common here to do 'fast food' and take a bite of our pizza or drink a sip of our soda while we meander towards the table, it is considered rude in Ghana to not be fully seated before the meal is touched.
 The practice of eating and walking is more acceptable for Oborunis (foreigners) than Obibinis (Africans), but that is only because they expect us to follow our own cultural habits.
 Remember, when in Ghana, do as the Ghanaians do (to some extent).